Mark-Phillipson/VoiceLauncherBlazor/README.md

-# Voice Launcher Blazor
+# Voice Admin

-* This repo contains a Blazor server side application which includes a to do section and provides the functionality to maintain some speech recognition related database tables.
+* This repo contains a Blazor server side application which includes a To Do section and provides the functionality to maintain some speech recognition related database tables.

-* The tables are used in conjunction with KnowBrainer scripts to provide extra functionality like Custom IntelliSense that can be called upon by voice from any application.
+* The tables are used in conjunction with Microsoft Azure and a c# application to provide extra functionality when coding by voice, like Custom IntelliSense that can be called upon by voice from any application.

+An example screenshot of commands follows:

 * Also provided by the tables is the ability to launch any application, folder or website.